3-Ingredient Pumpkin Protein Pancakes

 This is the very first fall recipe I’m posting on this blog and I could not be more excited!
 Pumpkin, apples, cinnamon, soups, hot chocolate…I’m so ready for all the cozy fall recipes!

-They’re also perfect for meal prep – just make a big batch of pancakes, let them cool, freeze them, and reheat throughout the week for a quick breakfast on busy mornings!
+These pancakes also great for meal prep – just make a big batch, let them cool, freeze them, and reheat throughout the week for a quick breakfast on busy mornings!

 My favorite part is that even though we’re using boxed pancake mix, it’s still a healthy and high protein recipe, thanks to the Kodiak Power Cakes buttermilk pancake mix which contains 100% whole grains, 15g of protein, and only 3g added sugars per serving.

-Yes, making your own pancake batter from scratch is ideal but when you’re looking for an easy & quick shortcut to making pancakes at home, this recipe is my go-to!
+Of course nothing beats making your own pancake batter from scratch, but this recipe is my go-to when I’m looking for an easy & quick shortcut!

 For another easy and delicious high-protein breakfast, check out this 4-ingredient strawberry banana smoothie or whip up a batch of these yummy 5-ingredient Greek yogurt bagel bites!